Symptoms of infection

 The CNR plays a leading role in the event of an outbreak.
 It alerts the French General Directorate of Health and the National Public Health Agency (Santé publique France) of any reported cases.
 It contributes to epidemiological investigations by analyzing samples, carrying out molecular typing of bacterial strains and developing new molecular tools to improve monitoring of bacterial strains.

 When the EHEC O104:H4 outbreak occurred in Europe in May 2011 as a result of contaminated sprouts, the CNR played a key role in detecting the first cases of infection in France and developing a rapid diagnostic test for infections caused by this serotype.

-Surveillance and public health : National Reference Center (CNR) for Escherichia coli, Shigella and Salmonella led by François-Xavier Weill
+Surveillance and public health : National Reference Center (CNR) for Escherichia coli, Shigella and Salmonella (In French) led by François-Xavier Weill